moshfeu/vscode-compare-folders/README.md

 - `excludeFilter` - glob string
 - `includeFilter` - glob string
 - `compareContent` - boolean - Compares files by content
+- `diffViewTitle` - One of the options: "name only", "compared path", "full path"
+- `ignoreFileNameCase` - boolean - Compare files with the same name but different case

 **Example**